 b.
-Predictors: (Constant), information accuracy, competitive information sharing, efficiency in information gathering and credit scoring.
+Predictors: (Constant), competitive information sharing, credit scoring.

-From the ANOVA Table above, $F{calculated}$ is 17.33 while $F{critical}$ is 2.72776531, this shows that $F{calculated} > F{critical}$ thus 17.33>2.7277 therefore the overall regression model was significant in determining credit scoring on credit information sharing and performance of commercial banks in Kenya.
+From the ANOVA Table 2 above, $F{calculated}$ is 17.33 while $F{critical}$ is 2.72776531, this shows that $F{calculated} > F{critical}$ thus 17.33>2.7277 therefore the overall regression model was significant in determining credit scoring on credit information sharing and performance of commercial banks in Kenya.
 The p value is 0.000, an indication that at least one of the independent variables significantly influenced factors determining credit information sharing and performance of commercial banks in Kenya.
-The Beta coefficients and the p values of the study are indicated Table 3 below a.
-Dependent Variable: Bank performance.
+The Beta coefficients and the p values of the study are indicated Table 3 below.